how to mix colors: everything you need to know

 • The addition of red to the original green will produce a darker, more subdued green.

 We can mix additional greens with other blues and yellows.
-Ultramarine Blue and yellow make quieter greens.
+Ultramarine Blue and yellow make quieter natural looking greens.

 Tertiary colors are created by mixing a primary color with a secondary color.

-Now, mix our palette orange with yellow to create the tertiary color yellow-orange, as noted in the example below.
+Now, mix our palette orange with primary yellow to create the tertiary color yellow-orange, as noted in the YO example.

-Mix the other tertiary colors clock-wise around the color wheel: yellow-green, blue-green, blue-violet, red-violet, red-orange and yellow-orange.
+Mix the other tertiary colors clock-wise around the color wheel: yellow-green, blue-green, blue-violet, red-violet and red-orange.

-Now, we don't buy any tertiary colors because we know how to mix colors.
+Now, we don't have to buy any tertiary colors because we know how to mix them.

-We create harmony in a painting by using only two - four selected colors in a painting.
-All the tertiary, complimentary, neutral, dark and grey colors are mixed from these colors.
+We create harmony in our paintings by using only two - four selected colors in each painting.
+All the tertiary, complimentary, neutral, dark and grey colors are mixed from the original two - four colors.

-We do not add any other colors to the painting, except what we mix.
+We do not add other colors to the painting, except what we mix.
+That maintains the harmony of colors.

 colors we never need to purchase